uditbhatia26/uditbhatia26/README.md

 # Hi, I'm Udit Bhatia!
-A passionate **Machine Learning Enthusiast** and **Python Developer** with a knack for problem-solving and a love for innovation.
-I thrive on tackling challenging projects, particularly in the realms of AI and machine learning, where I can leverage my skills to build intelligent, data-driven solutions.
+A passionate **Machine Learning Enthusiast**, **Python Developer**, and **App Developer** with a knack for problem-solving and a love for innovation.
+I thrive on tackling challenging projects, particularly in the realms of AI, machine learning, and app development, where I can leverage my skills to build intelligent, data-driven solutions as well as mobile applications.

 - 🌱 I’m currently diving deep into **Machine Learning** to expand my knowledge and apply cutting-edge techniques to real-world problems.
-- 👯 I’m eager to collaborate on **AI** and **ML Projects** that push the boundaries of what's possible.
+- 👯 I’m eager to collaborate on **AI**, **ML**, and **App Development Projects** that push the boundaries of what's possible.
+- 📱 Experienced in using **Flutter** to create cross-platform mobile applications with a clean, user-friendly design.
 - 📫 Feel free to reach out to me: [bhatiaudit55@gmail.com](mailto:bhatiaudit55@gmail.com)

 Let's build something amazing together!